valkey-io/valkey-doc/docs/reference/cluster-spec.md

 hash slots originally served by A are served by multiple nodes, for example hash slot 1 may be served by B, and hash slot 2 by C.

-So the actual *Redis Cluster node role switch rule* is: **A master node will change its configuration to replicate (be a replica of) the node that stole its last hash slot**.
+So the actual *Valkey Cluster node role switch rule* is: **A master node will change its configuration to replicate (be a replica of) the node that stole its last hash slot**.

 During reconfiguration, eventually the number of served hash slots will drop to zero, and the node will reconfigure accordingly.
 Note that in the base case this just means that the old master will be a replica of the replica that replaced it after a failover.
 However in the general form the rule covers all possible cases.